steventang26/BST260-Final-Project/README.md

 5. Steven Tang

 ## Project Title
-Predict COVID-19 Mortality Risk using Environmental, Behavioral, and Socioeconomic Factors among the U.S. Population
+Predicting COVID-19 Mortality Risk using Environmental, Behavioral, and Socioeconomic Factors among the U.S. Population

 ### Study Objectives
 1. To investigate the effect of long-term exposure to air pollution on COVID-19 mortality through multiple waves of the pandemic